 Welcome to the Eastern Connecticut RC&D Website

-2012 Eastern CT RC&D Annual Meeting was held at Stonington Vineyards, Stonington, CT
+2013 Eastern CT RC&D Annual Meeting which was held at the Tolland AG Center in Vernon, CT

 "Eastern Connecticut RC&D champions partnerships and initiatives that sustain our natural and agricultural resources while strengthening our economy"